bodo-ai/Bodo/docs/source/overview.rst

 Automatic parallelization is performed by taking advantage of Python APIs (Pandas, Numpy, ...) that have data-parallel semantics.
-For example, output elements of `x**2` operation in the example above can be computed independently.
+For example, output elements of `x**2` operation in the example above can be computed independently on different processor nodes and cores.
 More complex operations such as join and rolling window computation can also be parallelized.

 The speed up achieved using Bodo depends on various factors such problem size,